-Colonel, Original American Title
+Colonel, Famous American Title

-Civilian, Company and Common Law Authority in Government
+Civilian, Company, and Common Law Authority in Government

-The Greatest Civilian Title in the Americas
+Colonel is the Greatest Civilian Title in the Americas

 The First Adventurers, Explorers, Founding Fathers, Justices, Officers, Pioneers, Sheriffs, Statesmen, and Surveyors were also all Colonels, the Civilian Authors of America!
 Today, Colonel remains, as an Honorable Title, Office, Privilege and/or Rank Designated to an individual with great historical importance and significance.
 The Title "Colonel" is most often connected with a Deed that is recognized with an Official or Honorary Commission or Proclamation.

-Colonel is not a title of nobility; Colonel is a title of authority, civil duty, honor, integrity and office.
-Today it is a legal title and honorific that can be used to recognize individual accomplishments in life.
+Colonel is not a title of nobility; Colonel is a title of authority, civil duty, honor, leadership, and office.
+Today it is a legal title and honorific nominal that can be used to recognize individual accomplishments in life.
 Since prior to 1776 under US law there is no civilian officer title in America greater than that of the colonel.

 - American Colonels International

 Since the founding of the American Colonies the honorable title of Colonel has been known as the highest recognized title of authority that can be granted to a civilian on the North American Continent.
-American Colonels were responsible for establishing most North American trading and land companies, forts, townships and county governments in the original 13 colonies.
+American colonels were responsible for establishing most North American trading and land companies, forts, townships, and county governments in the original 13 colonies.
 The majority of the statesmen that signed the Declaration of Independence were colonels, during the American Revolution the highest designated official was the colonel.
 In 1774, prior to the Revolution secret meetings were held among colonels to enact Patriot Law in the colonies beginning in 1775.
-These meetings excluded all loyalists as they were called.
+These meetings excluded all loyalists (crown government) as they were called.

 Origin of the Colonel